postcss/postcss/docs/api.md

 ### `node.raws`

-Contains information to generate byte-to-byte equal node string as it was in origin input.
+Contains information to generate byte-to-byte equal node string as it was in the origin input.

-Every parser saves its own properties, but default CSS parser use:
+Every parser saves its own properties, but the default CSS parser uses:

-* `before`: the space symbols before node.
-It stores also any non-standard symbols before declaration like `_` from IE hack.
+* `before`: the space symbols before the node.
+It also stores any non-standard symbols before the declaration, like `_` from an IE hack.
-* `after`: the space symbols after last child of node to the end of the node.
+* `after`: the space symbols after the last child of the node to the end of the node.
-* `between`: the symbols between property and value for declarations, selector and `{` for rules, last parameter and `{` for at-rules.
+* `between`: the symbols between the property and value for declarations, selector and `{` for rules, or last parameter and `{` for at-rules.
-* `semicolon`: contains `true` if last child has (optional) semicolon.
+* `semicolon`: contains `true` if the last child has an (optional) semicolon.
-* `afterName`: the space between at-rule’s name and parameters.
+* `afterName`: the space between the at-rule’s name and its parameters.
-* `left`: the space symbols between `/*` and comment’s text.
+* `left`: the space symbols between `/*` and the comment’s text.
-* `right`: the space symbols between comment’s text and `*/`.
+* `right`: the space symbols between the comment’s text and `*/`.
-* `important`: the content of important statement, if it is not just `!important`.
+* `important`: the content of the important statement, if it is not just `!important`.

-PostCSS cleans selectors, declaration’s values and at-rule’s parameters from comments and extra spaces.
-But PostCSS stores origin content in `raws` properties.
-So, if you will not change declaration value, PostCSS will use raw value with comments.
+PostCSS cleans selectors, declaration values and at-rule parameters from comments and extra spaces, but it stores origin content in `raws` properties.
+As such, if you don’t change a declaration’s value, PostCSS will use the raw value with comments.

 ### `node.toString()`